bluedevilx/ai-driven-development/architecture-guide.md

 **How this architecture enables the transition:**

-1.  **Well-Defined Module Boundaries:** The internal structure, organized by business capability (ideally mirroring directories like `app/domain/workflows/employee_workflow.py`, `app/domain/business_process/employee_bp.py`, etc.), provides natural seams for extraction.
+1.  **Well-Defined Module Boundaries:** The internal structure, organized by business capability provides natural seams for extraction.
-2.  **Clear Interfaces (Workflow Layer):** The methods defined in the **Workflow Layer** often serve as the basis for the API contract of a potential new microservice.
-A call like `await employee_workflow.get_employee_details(emp_id)` within the monolith translates naturally to an API call `GET /employees/{emp_id}` on a new `employee-service`.
+2.  **Clear Interfaces (Workflow Layer):** The methods defined in the Workflow Layer often serve as the basis for the API contract of a potential new microservice.
 3.  **Repository Pattern:** Each module accesses data via its own repository interface.
 When extracting a service, that service takes ownership of its corresponding database tables/schema and its repository implementation.
-Other services needing that data would then call the new service's API instead of its old internal repository.
-4.  **Decoupling via Adapters:** Interactions with external systems are already encapsulated in adapters, making it easier to move those interactions into a dedicated service if needed.
+4.  **Decoupling via Adapters:** Interactions with external systems are already encapsulated in adapters.

 **The Process (Conceptual):**

-1.  **Identify Candidate Module:** Based on specific drivers (e.g., independent scaling needs for the "reporting" module, different technology requirements for a "machine-learning" module, distinct team ownership for "payments").
-This decision requires justification via an **ADR**.
+1.  **Identify Candidate Module:** Based on specific drivers (scaling, team structure, tech needs).
+Requires an **ADR**.
-2.  **Define Service API:** Use the existing Workflow methods as a starting point to define the new service's public API contract (e.g., OpenAPI spec).
+2.  **Define Service API:** Use Workflow methods as a starting point.
-3.  **Extract Code:** Move the relevant Routes (if exposing directly), Workflow, Business Process, Entities, Repository Interface, and Repository Implementation code for that module into a new, separate project/repository.
+3.  **Extract Code:** Move relevant layers for the module to a new project.
-4.  **Data Migration/Isolation:** Isolate the database schema/tables owned by the new service.
-This might involve schema migration or setting up a new database instance.
+4.  **Data Migration/Isolation:** Isolate or migrate the service's data.
-5.  **Replace Internal Calls with Network Calls:** In the original monolith (or other services), replace direct calls to the extracted module's Workflow/Repository with network calls (e.g., using `httpx` via a new `Adapter`) to the new microservice's API.
+5.  **Replace Internal Calls with Network Calls:** Update callers to use the new service's API via an Adapter.
-6.  **Deployment:** Deploy the new service independently.
+6.  **Deployment:** Deploy independently.
-7.  **Consider Patterns:** Patterns like the Strangler Fig can be used for gradual migration, routing requests to the new service piece by piece.
+7.  **Consider Patterns:** Use Strangler Fig for gradual migration if needed.

-By starting with a well-structured Modular Monolith, we gain initial velocity and simplicity while keeping the door open for a transition to microservices driven by real needs, rather than by default assumption.
+By starting with a well-structured Modular Monolith, we gain initial velocity and simplicity while keeping the door open for a transition to microservices driven by real needs.

 ## 4. Layered Architecture - The Core Pattern